transcom/mymove/docs/database.md

    chamber write app-YOURENV db_password NEW_PASSWORD
    ```

 1. Update the environment configuration files to disable IAM authentication.
-Keep in mind the database user may need to change.
+Keep in mind the database `user` will need to be set to `master`.

 1. ```ini
    DB_USER=master